developer-zebra/developer-zebra-site/src/mdna/index.md

    anchor_id: smart-leash
    title: Smart Leash Helps Keep Peripherals Close at Hand
    subtitle: New in Zebra Device Central 3.1
-   description: The new Smart Leash feature in Zebra's Device Central device management system notifies the device user when a peripheral they've been using moves out of an area, helping ensure that the peripheral is not lost or left behind.
-Device Central is a server-based enterprise monitoring and management system for tracking Bluetooth devices in an organization.
+   description: The new Smart Leash feature in Zebra's Device Central Bluetooth management app notifies the device user with sounds and/or vibrations when a peripheral they've been using loses connectivity with their device.
+If the user moves out of an area without the peripheral, for example, Smart Leash activates the selected notification(s), helping ensure that the peripheral is not lost or left behind.
    url: https://techdocs.zebra.com/devicecentral/latest/guide/usage/#smartleash
    video: pLuftOwcAFk
    video_type: youtube